Introducing the Team at Diverse Learners

 Team Ethos: To guide students on their learning journey, through identifying individual learning styles, personalising strategies, and through the use of Assistive Technology, so that they become more efficient and effective learners, with confidence in themselves and their capabilities.

-Specialist Study Skills Tuition
+Specialist one-to-one Study Skills and Strategy Support Tutor

 Kerry is a graduate of the Open University and has gained all her qualifications via distance learning.
 This, like Andrew, gives her an insight into the needs of students studying at a distance.